spring-framework-books/cloud-native-spring-in-action-PolarBookshop/readme.md

 accessible via the gateway provided by Edge Service.
 We can do that by adding a new route for Spring Cloud Gateway to forward any requests for static resources to the Polar UI application.
+### Deployment
+#### Kubernetes
+After collecting the multiple manifests needed to deploy an application, we are faced with additional challenges.
+How can we change the values in a ConfigMap depending on the environment?
+How can we change the container image version?
+What about Secrets and volumes?
+Is it possible to update the health probe’s configuration?
+Many tools have been introduced in the last few years to improve how we configure and deploy workloads in Kubernetes.

+For the Polar Bookshop system, we would like a tool that lets us handle multiple Kubernetes manifests as a single entity and customize parts of the configuration depending on the environment where the application is deployed

 ## Run
 Add GitHub Container Registry